Optimal Stopping for Sequential Bayesian Experimental Design: Abstract

 \section{Abstract}

-In sequential Bayesian experimental design, the number of experiments is usually fixed in advance.
-In practice, however, campaigns may terminate early, raising the fundamental question: \emph{when should one stop}?
-Threshold-based rules are simple to implement but inherently myopic, as they trigger termination based on a fixed criterion while ignoring the expected future information gain that additional experiments might provide.
-We develop a principled Bayesian framework for optimal stopping in sequential experimental design, formulated as a Markov decision process where stopping and design policies are jointly optimized.
-We prove that the optimal rule is to stop precisely when the immediate terminal reward outweighs the expected continuation value.
-To learn such policies, we introduce a policy gradient method, but show that na\"{i}ve joint optimization suffers from circular dependencies that destabilize training.
-We resolve this with a curriculum learning strategy that gradually transitions from forced continuation to adaptive stopping.
-Numerical studies on a linear-Gaussian benchmark and a contaminant source detection problem demonstrate that curriculum learning achieves stable convergence and outperforms vanilla methods, particularly in settings with strong sequential dependencies.
+Sequential Bayesian experimental design is often formulated as a fixed-horizon policy optimization problem, in which the number of experiments is specified before data collection begins.
+In practical campaigns, however, additional measurements may provide diminishing information relative to their cost, making termination an integral part of experimental design.
+Common threshold-based stopping rules are easy to implement but myopic, because they compare the current state with a fixed criterion rather than the expected value of future experiments.
+This work develops a Bayesian optimal stopping framework for sequential experimental design by treating design and stopping as coupled decisions in a finite-horizon sequential decision problem.
+We prove that, for any fixed design policy, the optimal stopping rule terminates when the immediate terminal reward is no smaller than the expected continuation value.
+We then derive a policy-gradient method for learning continuous design policies with value-based stopping.
+The resulting optimization is challenging because the design policy, continuation value, and stopping boundary are mutually dependent, and na\"{i}ve training can become trapped in early-stopping local optima.
+To address this difficulty, we introduce a curriculum strategy that gradually transitions from forced continuation to adaptive stopping during training.
+Numerical studies on a linear-Gaussian benchmark, a nonlinear test case, and a contaminant source detection problem show that the proposed approach learns stable, resource-aware design--stopping policies, with the largest gains in settings with strong sequential dependence.